GeorgeWhittington/auction-website/README.md

 ## Requirements/Installation - Django

 The project is split into two halves that build separately, this section describes what you need to do to run the backend Django website.
-The admin user for the example database that is included has the username "admin" and the password "password".
+The admin user for the example database that is included has the username "admin@jamhouse.com" and the password "password".

 ### Running Django Server